 Other Yoho National Park Hikes

-Do You Need a Parks Pass to Visit Emerald Lake?
+Do You Need a Parks Pass to Visit?

-Or you can buy them from Parks Canada in advance online.
-If you’re staying in the Rockies for more than a few days, I highly recommend a Discovery Pass.
-A Parks Canada Discovery Pass, which gets you entrance to all Parks Canada destinations for the year, is only $145.25 for a family.
+You can buy them from Parks Canada, in advance, online.
+If you’re staying in the Rockies for over a few days, I highly recommend a Discovery Pass.
+A Parks Canada Discovery Pass, which gets you entrance to all Parks Canada destinations for the year, is only $151.25 for a family.

 How to Get to Emerald Lake?

-Emerald Lake is only accessible by vehicle by taking one road, Emerald Lake Road.
-The only other options to get to Emerald Lake involve long point to point day hikes or backcountry trips over mountain passes.
+Emerald Lake is only accessible by vehicle and by taking one road, Emerald Lake Road.
+The only other options involve long day-to-point hikes or backcountry trips over mountain passes.

-- Field to Emerald Lake: Field is the closest town to Emerald Lake at just a 15 min drive via Emerald Lake Rd.
+- From Field: Field is the closest town to Emerald Lake, just a 15-minute drive via Emerald Lake Rd.

-- Lake Louise to Emerald Lake: Lake Louise is just 30 minutes away via Trans-Canada Hwy/BC-1 W. You can easily combine Emerald Lake, Moraine Lake, and Lake Louise in one day.
+- From Lake Louise: Lake Louise is just 30 minutes away via Trans-Canada Hwy/BC-1 W. You can easily combine Emerald Lake, Moraine Lake, and Lake Louise in one day.

 There is no public transport to Emerald Lake.
-You will need a personal car to explore Yoho, or join a tour that includes Emerald Lake in the itinerary like this one.
+You will need a private car to explore Yoho, or tour that includes Emerald Lake in the itinerary, like this tour.

 Plan Your Trip to the Canadian Rockies